 Wahl’s Bravura dog grooming clipper allows you to choose up to five different speeds.
 The intelligent motor detects when you’re moving through thicker fur, automatically increasing the speed (though maybe try to skip relying on that feature).
 The Lithium battery charges fully in one hour, and it’ll last up to 90 minutes.
 The clipper itself doesn’t weigh much, taking the burden off your wrists.

 Wahl’s Arco works well for touch-ups and occasional trims.
 You can switch between five blade sizes, creating beautiful looks for your dog.
 The NiMH rechargeable battery lasts 80 minutes, and you get two in the package – letting you keep one charged at all times.
 The clippers don’t weigh much, and the blades stay cool throughout your work.
 Best of all, you get a one-year limited warranty with your purchase!
-We kept these clippers on-hand at the vet where I worked, for placing catheters.
-They were quiet and worked quickly, for that task.
+We kept these clippers on hand at the vet where I worked for placing catheters.
+They were quiet and worked quickly on that task.